 - Click Begin Import.
 Your content import will begin.
 You'll see a Processing label and a progress bar.
 The length of time this takes depends on how much content your Squarespace 5 site has.

 For detailed steps, visit Importing content to Squarespace 7 from Squarespace 5.
+You may need to manually add some content.

 When the process is complete, you'll see a Success label: